Dataset and model relationships

 Tutorial: Fine-Tune a Model with Hugging Face Datasets via API

-This tutorial shows how to fine-tune a 4Minds model using the FinQA dataset from Hugging Face through the API.
-Since the API requires manual dataset uploads, you’ll download the dataset from Hugging Face and upload it to 4Minds.
+This tutorial shows how to fine-tune a 4MINDS model using the FinQA dataset from Hugging Face through the API.
+Since the API requires manual dataset uploads, you’ll download the dataset from Hugging Face and upload it to 4MINDS.What you’ll build

 - Your API key (found in Account Settings)